-The University has articulated clear learning outcomes for the awards of MPhil, PhD, Professional and Practitioner Doctorates, PhD by Published Work (See below).
+The University has articulated clear learning outcomes for the awards of MPhil, PhD, MD, Professional and Practitioner Doctorates, PhD by Published Work (See below).
 In each case the criteria for success (i.e. the 'assessment criteria') are the achievement of the learning outcomes for the relevant award.
 In setting the criteria for research programmes, the University drew upon the qualification descriptors for doctoral and master's degrees in the QAA Frameworks for Higher Education Qualifications and the definitions arising from the Bologna Process.
 The PhD by Published Work is assessed using the same criteria.
-(The eligibility, procedure and assessment of Higher Doctorates can be found in Appendix E).
 The criteria used to assess research degrees are available to students, staff and examiners in the Research Degree Handbooks for Students, Examiners and Supervisors.
 They are also on the University's web pages.